nukeourlimo/stupidlySimpleGrid/README.md

 ```

-Some media query goodness(pinched from zurb foundation)
+Some media query goodness pinched from zurb foundation (see the _fmqs.scss)

 ```
-$large-up, $medium-up, $small-up etc, see the _fmqs.scss
+$large-up, $medium-up, $small-up, $large-only, $medium-only, $small-only, etc!
 ```

 A couple of useful queries to put in your @media (assign them to vars)